kandros/now-docker-nextjs/README.md

-# Zeit Now example with dockerfile and expressjs server
+# Zeit Now example with dockerfile and nextjs
 Deploy with:

 > now --docker